UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Instructions.rst

 Now git knows we plan to submit a push.
 Before we do that, lets make sure everyhting is up to date by checking we have the same files as what is currently within the repository.
 This is a 'pull'

-*git pull
+* git pull

-Issues occur when the files you have differ from that at the source, particularly if you are trying to update a file.
+Issues occur when the files you have differ from that at the source, particularly if you are trying to update a file that is different.
 Keeping up to date via 'git pull' really helps prevent these problems.

-Now your current files are the same as the repository, minus the new ones you are about to push, lets do that:
+Now your current files are the same as the repository, minus the new ones you are about to push.
+Lets do that:

 * git push

-Git will then ask for your user name as well as the passcode the admin should have supplied. enter those and you should get a successful push message
+Git will then ask for your user name as well as the passcode the admin should have supplied.
+Enter those and you should get a successful push message

 If you head to your github page, you can see the new file and directory.
 Here you can further modify things and save/commit files much quicker than using the terminal.
 However, you cannot make new directories from the github page, only from the terminal connection.
+Use the above method to create new directories.
+You can also copy files into these directories and 'git add' them as well.